Internships: The competitive world of work experience

 "We're never going to be able to stop that, it's a natural instinct," he says.
 "But the big businesses need to get a grip, and make sure that they are hiring the best person for the job, not just the person who happens to have connections.

 "And they need to pay them properly too," he adds.
-"It's bad for business to rely on people from a narrow pool - it leads to 'group think.'"'Who you know'
+"It's bad for business to rely on people from a narrow pool - it leads to 'group think.'"

 Many major institutions and businesses are tightening up their policies to root out nepotism, it seems.